FlyingSquid/rabinFingerprinting/Integration/README.md

 #Integration

 This directory holds an example of integrating Rabin Fingerprinting with proxies.
+These proxies deal only with HTTP GET requests.

 ## Compilation